 FastComet only offers dedicated IP addresses to customers who have purchased a VPS plan.
 If you were hoping to get a shared hosting dedicated IP, you are out of luck.

-This is frustrating because there are plenty of hosting companies that let you pay extra for a dedicated IP.
+This is frustrating because there are plenty of hosting companies, like InMotion, that let you pay extra for a dedicated IP.
 This leaves you with no choice but to upgrade to a (much more expensive) VPS plan if you want one.

 After having an consistent uptime of ~ 99.98, one would expect really great speed from FastComet.